 Plans Change

 In December 2015, our world began to change.
 We put a plan in place but really didn’t know how it was going to work.
-First, you need a little background.
+First, you’ll need a little background.

 Our Original Plan

-When we relocated back to Missouri from Iowa in 2011, we looked for as much house as we could get within our budget.
+When we moved back to Missouri from Iowa in 2011, we looked for as much house as we could purchase within our budget.

 This was going to be our RETIREMENT home, and we wanted to spend the money to get it done while we were working.
 It was also the perfect family gathering house.
 We hosted Christmas, Thanksgiving, various birthday parties, and even a wedding reception!